 Patients with recurrent adenoiditis or the complications of adenoid hypertrophy should obtain a referral to an otolaryngologist for further evaluation and treatment.
 Other disciplines that may need to be involved in the care of the patient include sleep medicine, allergy specialists, and gastroenterology depending on the individual’s needs.

 Adenoiditis is a common issue in children and may be unavoidable since they are frequently in contact with the common pathogens and allergens that cause the inflammation.
-However, it is essential to seek treatment before chronic adenoiditis, and adenoid hypertrophy can take hold, as these can lead to sometimes serious complications and decreased quality of life.
+However, it is essential to seek treatment before chronic adenoiditis, and adenoid hypertrophy develop, as these can lead to serious complications and decreased quality of life.